Camera and Robot Calibration#

 • Grid squares partially obscured

-• Wrong Tile Size entered
+• Incorrect Tile Size entered

 Solution:

-• Verify the Tile Size value
+• Check the Tile Size value

-• Repeat image acquisition, Grab Image, and try again
+• Repeat Grab Image and try again

-When calibration must be repeated#
+When calibration needs to be repeated#

 Recalibrate when:

-Recalibration is not necessary when:
+It is not necessary to recalibrate when:

 Robot Calibration#

-Step 4: Laser mounting#
+Step 4: Laser Mounting#

 19